jdreux/streamUR/README.md

 There are a number of processors that apply to different types of streams, and more are in development, stay tuned!

 ### dot (.)
-The concatination processor for streams.
+The concatination processor.
 It groups streams together and chains them to the next processor.

 ### min
 Minifies javascript code using [uglifyjs](https://github.com/mishoo/UglifyJS/).